ps1dr3x/ps1dr3x/README.md

 I'm a big fan of open source and decentralization.
 I love Linux, Rust, ₿itcoin and blockchain technology in general.

-Besides the nerdy stuff, I also like to enjoy la dolce vita 🍷
+Besides the nerdy stuff, I also enjoy la dolce vita 🍷

 ## Ask me about